1. What is ClimateMusic?

 2. Why Climate Music?

 For many people, the concept of climate change is difficult to comprehend.
 The climate is a complex and dynamic system that operates across multiple time scales and is influenced by many variables.
 Most people experience what they think of as “the climate” on a daily basis as weather and don’t have the perspective to place in context subtle and not so subtle changes that are taking place over time.
 As an analogy for climate, however, music is familiar and accessible, and consequently is much easier to relate to within the context of human experience and understanding.
-With ClimateMusic hundreds of years of the climate record can be compressed into the normal duration of a musical composition, with climate variables expressed as individual musical voices or as dynamic musical qualities, such as pitch, tempo, dynamics, and rhythm.

 3. How “scientific” is your music?